message/iata/KY.md

-Published 14.05.2021
+Published 22.05.2021
-1. Passengers are not allowed to enter.
+1. Until 15 July 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Cayman Isl.;
 - brothers, sisters, parents, grandparents or fiances of residents of Cayman Isl.;
 - students.
 3. Passengers must obtain a "Travel to Cayman" approval at <a href="https://www.exploregov.ky/traveltime">https://www.exploregov.ky/traveltime</a> .
 4. Passengers are subject to a COVID-19 PCR test upon arrival.
-- This does not apply to passengers younger than 10 years.
+- This does not apply to:
+- passengers younger than 10 years;
+- passengers with a COVID-19 vaccination certificate issued by the Cayman Islands HSA stating that they received the last dose of the vaccine at least 2 weeks before departure.
 5. Passengers are subject to medical screening and quarantine for up to 14 days.
 More details can be found at <a href="https://www.exploregov.ky/government-covid19-policies">https://www.exploregov.ky/government-covid19-policies</a> .